Need some help? Request a call back or call us +44 (0) 203 178 2048

 The application fees for a UK proposed civil partner visa are as follows:

-It is important to note that these fees are subject to change, so it is recommended to check the official UK government website for up-to-date information.
-Additionally, there may be other fees associated with the application, such as the cost of a tuberculosis test or an English language test, which are not included in the application fee.
+You should note that there may be other fees associated with the application, such as the cost of a tuberculosis test, an English language test, or a biometric appointment fee, which are not included in the application fee.

 UK Proposed Civil Partner Visa Processing Times